 Travel Friendly

-You can collapse it quickly with one hand and use the backpack to carry it through airports, buses or trains; reviewers often say it’s airplane-friendly and easy to lift into overhead bins.
+You can collapse it quickly with one hand and use the backpack to carry it through airports, buses or trains.
+Reviewers often say it’s airplane-friendly and easy to lift into overhead bins.
 It handles city streets and tight crowds well, though it isn’t the tiniest umbrella stroller if you need the absolute smallest folded footprint.

 Child Friendly